-The information you provide to us will be transferred to and stored on our secure servers in the European Economic Area (“EEA”).
-However, from time to time, your personal data may be transferred to, stored in, or accessed from a destination outside the EEA.
-It may also be processed by staff operating outside of the EEA who work for a company in the Close Brothers Group or for one of our suppliers.
+The information you provide to us will be transferred to and stored on our secure servers in the European Economic Area (“EEA”) or in the UK.
+However, from time to time, your personal data may be transferred to, stored in, or accessed from a destination outside the EEA and/or the UK.
+It may also be processed by staff operating outside of the EEA and/or the UK who work for a company in the Close Brothers Group or for one of our suppliers.

-• the country that we send the data to might be approved by the European Commission or a relevant data protection authority;
+- The country that we send the data to might be approved by the European Commission, UK Government, or a relevant data protection authority; or

-• the recipient might have signed up to a contract based on “model contractual clauses” approved by the European Commission, obliging them to protect your personal data; or
+- the recipient might have signed up to a contract based on “model contractual clauses” approved by the European Commission or UK Government, obliging them to protect your personal data.

 You can obtain more details of the protection given to your personal data when it is transferred outside the EEA (including a copy of the standard data protection clauses which we have entered into with recipients of your personal data) by contacting us in accordance with the “Contact us” section below.